CREATE [TEMPORARY] TABLE [IF NOT EXISTS]tbl_name(create_definition,...) [table_options]

 CREATE TABLE lookup (id INT, INDEX USING BTREE (id)) ENGINE = MEMORY;

-For details about USING
+For details about USING, see

-Section 12.1.8, “CREATE INDEX
+Section 12.1.8, “CREATE INDEX Syntax”.

 For more information about indexes, see Section 7.4.4, “How MySQL Uses Indexes”.

-In MySQL 5.0, only the MyISAM
+In MySQL 5.0, only the MyISAM,

-storage engines support indexes on
+MEMORY storage engines support indexes on

-columns that can have NULL
+columns that can have NULL values.
+In other

 cases, you must declare indexed columns as NOT

-or an error results.
+NULL or an error results.

-For CHAR
+For CHAR,

-, and
+BINARY, and

-columns, indexes can
+VARBINARY columns, indexes can

 be created that use only the leading part of column values,